(No ratings)

 Facial paralysis is a frustrating and frightening experience, but many cases are temporary and go away on their own.
 Even with more difficult cases, there are treatment options available, including rehabilitation, pain management, and surgery.

-Dr. Mark A. Vecchiotti, MD graduated from Weill Medical College of Cornell University in 2001.
-He completed residency at University Hospital of Cleveland - Otolaryngology.
+Dr. Mark A. Vecchiotti, MD graduated from Weill Cornell Medical College.
+He completed residency at University Hospitals, Cleveland.
 He is certified by the Board Certification: Otolaryngology - Head and Neck Surgery and has a state license in Massachusetts.

 Board Certification: Board Certification: Otolaryngology - Head and Neck Surgery